 Molecular Blood Group Typing uses eTraceline for registration of samples, and test result management.
 Reports will be issued in one of three formats, depending on the test requested.
-All results are currently issued as paper reports.
+Results are currently issued as paper reports or via MediBridge.
+Please contact IBTS to discuss setting up electronic transmission of results.